Engoo Blog Language Tips

 That's enough!
 Put away your phone and go to bed now!

-Enough as an adverb
+“Enough” as an Adverb

-As an adverb, enough means "as much as is necessary."
+The adverb usage of "enough" means "as much as is necessary."
 This usage is placed after the word it modifies, like in the example below.

 My car isn't big enough for all six of you.